bandeepsingh123/Obsidian/2 - literature Notes/LLM/Using LLMs for Research purposes.md

 - Using LLMs for research is very good decision
 - Industry professional use it all the time
 ### Smart Research Strategy
-- The individual should always prefer **Official documentation** as primary source of the
+- The individual should always prefer **Official documentation** as primary source of the information about the topic
+-